 The learning involved in researching and writing the extended essay is closely aligned with the development of many of the characteristics described in the IB learner profile.
 Students are to a large extent, responsible for their own independent learning, through which they acquire and communicate in-depth knowledge and understanding.
 The research process necessarily involves intellectual risk-taking and extensive reflection; open-mindedness, balance and fairness are key prerequisites for a good extended essay.

-More information can be found at http://www.ibo.org/programmes/diploma-programme/curriculum/extended-essay/.
+More information at http://www.ibo.org/programmes/diploma-programme/curriculum/extended-essay/.